kaioposnky/k-wings/README.md

   # apply a real quota limit to each server
   # none, btrfs_subvolume, zfs_dataset, xfs_quota
   disk_limiter_mode: none
+  # use multiple threads to check disk usage (usually lower to reduce load)
+  disk_limiter_threads: 2

+  # use multiple threads to run chown on server startup
+  check_permissions_on_boot_threads: 4

   sftp:
     # the algorithm to use for the ssh host key